zerotier/docs/docs/whitelist.md

 root-alice-sfo-01.zerotier.com has IPv6 address 2604:a880:1:20::200:e001
 ```

-These are Amsterdam, Seattle, Miami, and Singapore.
+These are Los Angeles, Miami, Singapore and Zurich.
 SFO still exists to point very old nodes to the newer roots.

 We've also created a DNS record: `host root.zerotier.com`